 A particularly notable trend is the sharp 32 percent annual rise from 2020-21 to 2021-22, suggesting the influence of external factors not captured in AACSB data.
 One possible explanation could be funds provided to institutions during the time of the pandemic, among other factors yet to be identified.
-At first glance, this surge may appear to be driven by a few outliers.
+At first glance, this surae may appear to be driven by a few outliers.
 However, a closer analysis reveals that the majority of schools experienced growth in that time period: 68 percent reported an increase in endowment funds, 24 percent reported no change (most of which had a 0 endowment in both years), and only 8 percent saw a decline.

-6-Year Trend in Business School Endowment
+6-Year Trend in Operating Business School Endowment

 Source: AACSB Business School Questionnaire Finances Module.
-Controlled group: n= 460 institutions.
+Controlled group: n= 460 institutions endowment funds, resulting in a median endowment value of 0 for these regions.